Back to blog

 The fix is constraint-based checks that convert plain-language specifications into hard assertions before any agent action: "remove outdated vendor records" becomes "remove vendors with zero transactions and zero communications in the past 365 days, excluding any vendor with a contract end date after today, and generate a preview list before executing."
 The preview step is the human checkpoint.

-What the 25% Who Scale Do Differently
+What the Organizations That Scale Do Differently

 The organizations that reach production and stay in production share five habits that the stalled organizations skip.